Leadership

 Email: Amaia.Elorza_Arregi@tufts.edu

-Amaia is a second-year PhD Student, focusing on conflict resolution and social movements.
+Amaia is a third-year PhD Student, focusing on conflict studies and social movements.
 In addition to her role at the Fares Center, Amaia also works as a Teaching Fellow and Research Assistant.
-She completed the MALD in May 2021.
-During the MALD, Amaia focused on conflict resolution, gender and human security, with a particular focus on the Middle East.
+She completed the Master of Arts in Law and Diplomacy (MALD), Fletcher’s flagship degree program, in May 2021.
+During the MALD, Amaia focused on conflict studies, gender, and intersectional analysis, with a particular focus on the Middle East.

-Amaia lived in the West Bank from 2012 to 2018, working as a legal researcher on international law and human rights violations in the Israeli-Palestinian conflict.
-At Fletcher, she co-organized the Decolonizing International Relations Conference, worked as a Research Assistant at the World Peace Foundation and as a Teaching Assistant and Coordinator at the Tufts University Prison Initiative.
+Amaia lived in the West Bank from 2012 to 2018, working as a legal researcher on international law and human rights violations in Israel/Palestine.
+At Fletcher, she co-organized the Decolonizing International Relations Conference, worked as a Research Assistant at the World Peace Foundation, and as a Teaching Assistant and Coordinator at the Tufts University Prison Initiative.
 During the summer of 2020 she was a Topol Fellow in Nonviolent Resistance and analyzed the impact of external actors on nonviolent resistance movements in the West Bank.

 Amaia holds a Law Degree (J.D.) from the Complutense University of Madrid and a BSc in Politics and International Relations from the London School of Economics.